-II / B.UK UKMCC - UNITED KINGDOM MISSION CONTROL CENTRE1.
-GENERAL
+II / A.UK UKMCC - UNITED KINGDOM MISSION CONTROL CENTRE

-The United Kingdom Mission Control Centre is co-located with the ARCC at Kinloss, Scotland and controls one LEOLUT and one GEOLUT located at Combe Martin (see Annex II /A).
-The UKMCC has a hot back-up MCC, also located at Kinloss.
+The United Kingdom Mission Control Centre is co-located with the ARCC at Kinloss, in NE Scotland and controls one LEOLUT and one GEOLUT located at Combe Martin, in SW England.
+The UKMCC has a hot backup MCC in a separate building, also located at Kinloss.
 The UKMCC is manned 24 hours per day throughout the year, including public holidays.

 The UK LEOLUT operates in the global mode and provides local mode coverage of Europe, the Eastern half of the North Atlantic Ocean and part of Southern Scandinavia.
-Alert data from the UK LEOLUT and GEOLUT is transmitted to the UKMCC via two 64 kb Kilostream Assured Restore lines with automatic 64 kb ISDN back-up, one line feeding the Primary MCC and one the back-up MCC.
-The UKMCC uses FTP-VPN, X.25, AFTN, Fax, point-to-point data-link and voice Telephone to distribute data to MCCs and RCCs.
+Alert data from the UK LEOLUT and GEOLUT is transmitted to the UKMCC via two 64 kb Kilostream lines, one line feeding the Primary MCC and the other, the backup MCC.
+The UKMCC uses AFTN, FTP-VPN, Fax, point-to-point data-link and voice Telephone to distribute data to MCCs and RCCs.

-The UKMCC provides alert data to United Kingdom and Republic of Ireland MRCCs and ARCCs.
+The UKMCC provides alert data to the United Kingdom's ARCC, MRCCs and Police Forces, and to the Republic of Ireland's MRCC Dublin.

-The UKMCC also provides alert and Notification of Beacon Registration (NOCR) messages to MCCs within the Central Data Distribution Region and has a bilateral arrangement with the CMCC for the direct exchange of alert and NOCR data.
+The UKMCC also provides alert and Notification of Beacon Registration (NOCR) messages to MCCs within the Central Data Distribution Region.
 Alert messages for areas outside the Central DDR are routed to the FMCC.
 NOCR messages are routed in accordance with Figure III / A.8 of document C/S A.001.